The Bankrate promise

 Foreign transaction fee winner: Tie

-Neither card wins here since both charge a 3 percent foreign transaction fee on purchases made while traveling overseas.
+Neither card wins here since both charge a 3 percent foreign currency conversion fee on purchases made while traveling overseas.

 Intro APR winner: Wells Fargo Reflect

-The Reflect includes a generous 0 percent intro APR for 18 months on purchases and qualifying balance transfers (then a variable APR of 15.24 percent to 27.24 percent).
-Compared to other top 0 percent intro APR cards, this is a significant amount of time on its own.
-But if you make on-time minimum payments during the intro period, your 0 percent intro APR will be extended to 21 months — one of the longest intro periods currently offered.
+Compared to other top 0 percent intro APR cards, this is a significant amount of time on its own — one of the longest intro periods currently offered.
 This gives you even more time and flexibility to pay for large purchases over time or pay down debt without incurring hefty interest charges.

-The Reflect wins in this category, but the Active Cash’s introductory offer should not be overlooked.
-With this card, you’ll receive a 0 percent intro APR on purchases and qualifying balance transfers for the first 15 months after account opening (then a variable APR of 17.24 percent, 22.24 percent or 27.24 percent), which is still helpful for paying off large purchases or paying down credit card debt.
+The Wells Fargo Reflect wins in this category, but the Wells Fargo Active Cash’s intro APR offer should not be overlooked.
+With this card, you’ll receive a 0 percent intro APR on purchases and qualifying balance transfers for the first 15 months from account opening (then a variable APR of 20.24 percent, 25.24 percent or 29.99 percent), which is still helpful for paying off large purchases or paying down credit card debt.

 Which card earns more?

-When comparing credit cards, it helps to consider your personal spending needs.
-We’ll take a look at an example of how one might use either card to make a $1,000 purchase within the first month of account opening.
+We’ll take a look at an example of how one might use either card to make $1,000 in purchases.

-With the Active Cash, the same $1,000 purchase will earn a flat 2 percent cash back, which is equal to $20 in rewards.
-Plus, since the purchase was within the first three months of account opening, you’ll earn the $200 welcome offer.
-You’ll also still have a generous 0 percent intro APR period for 15 months that you can take advantage of.
-After that 15 months is up, any remaining balance will be subject to a variable APR of 17.24 percent, 22.24 percent or 27.24 percent.
+With the Wells Fargo Active Cash, the same $1,000 in purchases will earn a flat 2 percent cash rewards back, which is equal to $20 in cash rewards.
+If you make at least $500 worth of purchases within the first three months of account opening, you’ll earn the $200 cash rewards welcome offer.

 Why should you get the Wells Fargo Reflect?

 - Competitive regular APR.
-After the 0 percent intro APR offer ends, the variable interest rate is currently 15.24 percent to 27.24 percent, potentially making it a low-interest option if you have good credit.
+After the intro APR offer ends, the variable interest rate is currently 18.24 percent, 24.74 percent or 29.99 percent, potentially making it a low-interest option if you have good to excellent credit.

 - Cellphone protection.
-If you pay your cellphone bill with your Reflect card, all phones tied to your bill will receive cellphone coverage for eligible theft and damage.
+If you pay your cellphone bill with your Wells Fargo Reflect card, you will receive cellphone coverage for eligible theft and damage.
 You’ll receive coverage of up to $600 per claim and the ability to file a maximum of two claims per year.
+A $25 deductible applies.

 - Visa benefits.
-Visa Traditional benefits are included with this card, which means you’ll have access to emergency cash disbursement, card replacement and travel and emergency assistance services.
-You’ll also get 24/7 pay-per-use roadside assistance.
+Visa Traditional benefits are included with this card, which means you’ll have access to standard benefits like card replacement and 24/7 pay-per-use roadside assistance.

 Since there is no rewards program in place, there are currently no redemption options available with this card.